 Make sure your display is set to the highest resolution available.
 Again this will allow you to see more.
-Right click on a blank section of the desktop, select Properties then Settings and slide the Desktop Area slider to the right.
+Right click on a blank section of the desktop, select Properties

 When running this program it is usually best to close other programs.
 Sequencing is "real time" and uses a lot of processor power, so it is best to give the full power of your processor to this application.